 Explore astrophysics and the universe in Spanish, have an authentic research experience with a masterclass, work with WIPAC researchers and students through local internships, and invite our researchers to your local event.
 These programs connect audiences with the WIPAC experiments around the globe.

-Call for the fall high school internship.
-Apply by Thursday Sept 28 2017.
-More information HERE.
+Call for applications to the high school internship program.
+Apply by Wednesday, Oct 17, 2018.
+More information here.

 WIPAC runs high school internship programs during the academic year and during the summer.
-The high school internship programs provide students in the Madison, Wisconsin, area the opportunity to work on real-world physics experiments.
+These internship programs provide high school students in the Madison, Wisconsin, area the opportunity to work on real-world physics experiments.
 Students learn how to write computer programs, get to know working astrophysicists, and contribute to data analysis.